jspsych/jsPsych/docs/plugins/jspsych-maxdiff.md

 Name | Type | Value
 -----|------|------
 rt | numeric | The response time in milliseconds for the subject to make a response.
-The time is measured from when the maxdiff table first appears on the screen until the subject's response. most | string | The alternative endorsed as 'most' on the criteria of interest. least | string | The alternative endorsed as 'least' on the criteria of interest.
+The time is measured from when the maxdiff table first appears on the screen until the subject's response. labels | JSON string | A string in JSON format containing the labels corresponding to the left and right response columns. left | string | The alternative endorsed on the left column. right | string | The alternative endorsed on the right column.

 ## Examples